You may find your tortoise moving back and forth in its tank.

 They believe an invisible barrier keeps them from exploring the outside world.
 So, a tortoise may wander back and forth along the tank wall, looking for an opening or hoping the barrier will disappear.

 This isn’t harmful to the tortoise; some will stop after a few days.
-However, others will become obsessed with getting out through the glass and become stressed when they cannot do so.
+However, others become obsessed with getting out through the glass and become stressed when they can’t.

 Consider getting a different tank if your tortoise constantly starts headbutting the glass or paces.
 A wooden enclosure that allows you to look at it from above will be a safer, less confusing option.